taotriad/BabySomnia/Video_guide.md

 ## B-sides

-By now they've published over 100 B-sides, so I'm only going to recommend a small subset, mainly songs that have interesting videos.
+By now they have published over 100 B-sides, so this is only a small subset, mainly songs that have interesting videos.

 ### Music videos